Teamname: | Coastal Carolina Chanticleers |

 In the program's short history, the team has defeated such traditional Football Championship Subdivision (FCS) powers as James Madison University (ranked No. 1 at the time), Furman University, Wofford College, and the University of Montana.
 The program has won seven Big South Conference championships and has had several former players enter professional NFL careers.

-Coastal's primary football rivals in FCS play are Liberty and Charleston Southern.[2]
-[3] [4]
+Coastal's primary football rivals in FCS play were Liberty and Charleston Southern.[1]
+[2] [3]

 In 2006, the Chanticleers made school history when the team received its first FCS playoff berth, also the first playoff berth for the Big South Conference, losing a first-round contest to Appalachian State.
 Appalachian State would go on to win the FCS national championship that season.

-In 2010, Coastal went to the playoffs for the second time after winning the Big South Championship (a three-way tie with Liberty and Stony Brook) and received the Big South's first ever automatic playoff bid.
-The Chanticleers returned to the playoffs in 2012 and 2013.
-On November 9, 2014, Coastal was ranked as the No. 1 team in the nation, a first for the school and the Big South Conference.[5]
+In 2010, Coastal went to the playoffs for the second time after winning the Big South Championship (a three-way tie with Liberty and Stony Brook) and received the Big South's first-ever automatic playoff bid.

-On September 11, 2010, Coastal Carolina played a five-overtime game against the Towson Tigers, the longest game in school history.
-Coastal Carolina went to Towson, Maryland, looking for their first win of the season after losing the previous week to West Virginia.
-Coastal Carolina would lose the game 47–45.
+On September 11, 2010, Coastal Carolina played a five-overtime game on the road against the Towson Tigers, the longest game in school history.
+Coastal would lose the game, 47–45.

 The Chanticleers left the Big South Conference at the end of the 2015–16 school year and joined the Sun Belt Conference, initially as a non-football member.[7]
 At that time, the football team began a two-year transition to the Football Bowl Subdivision (FBS).[8]
 The first season of the transition in 2016 was spent as an FCS independent; the Chanticleers officially joined Sun Belt football July 1, 2017, with full bowl eligibility following in 2018.[9]

-Jamey Chadwell was introduced as the program's third head coach on January 18, 2019.[9]
-He previously served as the team's interim head coach in 2017 when head coach Joe Moglia took a medical leave of absence.[10]
+Jamey Chadwell was introduced as the program's third head coach on January 18, 2019.[11]
+He had previously served as the team's offensive coordinator and as its interim head coach for the 2017 season.

 On October 14, 2020, Coastal Carolina got its first win against a ranked FBS team by defeating No. 21 Louisiana 30–27.[12]
 Following the win, the AP ranked Coastal Carolina No. 25, making it their first time as a national ranked team.
 The same week, the College Football Playoff rankings listed Coastal at No. 20.
 For the remainder of the regular season, Coastal remained in the AP Top 25.
 Their highest AP ranking that year was #14 in the fourteenth week, with a CFP ranking of No. 18 the same week.
 Their original opponent for Week 14 (Dec 5th) was Liberty, but Liberty canceled the game citing concerns related to the COVID-19 pandemic.
 Coastal’s new opponent for that week became No. 13 BYU.[13]

-Coastal ended their season against Liberty in the first bowl game in team history, the Cure Bowl, losing 37–34 in overtime.[15]
+Coastal ended its season against Liberty in the first bowl game in team history, the Cure Bowl, losing 37–34 in overtime.[16]

 CCU was ranked No. 22 to start the season, and won their first six games to rise up to No. 15 before a loss to Appalachian State ended the streak.
 They won four of their next five games but finished second in the East Division.
 They were invited to the 2021 Cure Bowl where CCU defeated Northern Illinois 47-41 to earn the first bowl game victory in school history.[17]
 [18]